pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - Java.md

 e) a linha "Talvez".

-Item.
 6. (FGV/MPE-AL-2018) No Java, a classe Error e Exception derivam da classe
 a) ClassNotFoundException.

 b) lOException.